skylarstein/kitten-scraper/README.md

 ## Clone the Repository and Install Dependencies

-Optionally (instead of git clone), you can [download the zip archive](https://github.com/skylarstein/kitten-scraper/archive/master.zip)
+Clone the repository from the command line or optionally [download the zip archive](https://github.com/skylarstein/kitten-scraper/archive/master.zip).
+Performing 'pip install -r requirements.txt' from the command line is required in either case.

 ```text
 $ git clone https://github.com/skylarstein/kitten-scraper.git kitten-scraper